BTU-Women-AI-Python-course/Btu_Python_Lecture_20/django_test_example.md

    - Each test runs within a transaction that is rolled back at the end of the test.
 This means that any changes made to the database during a test are undone, keeping the database clean for subsequent tests.

 4. **Fixtures and Data**:
-   - You can load fixtures into the test database using the `fixtures` attribute in your test case, or you can create data in the `setUp` method as shown in the previous example.
+   - You can load fixtures into the test database using the `fixtures` attribute in your test case, or you can create data in the `setUp` method.

 5. **Speed**:
    - Since tests often create and destroy data frequently, having a separate test database speeds up testing by preventing clutter in your development or production database.